ideasfortester/version_getter/README.md

 # READ ME

-This tool is used to query JAVA third-party jar's version in Command line manner.
+This tool is used to query JAVA third-party jar version in terminal.

 Usage: